© - Steven A. Cerra, copyright protected; all rights reserved.

 Here’s a video tribute to Lucky that features him at his beautiful, breathy and majestic sounding best.

-The tune is A Lady’s Vanity on which he is accompanied by Hank Jones on piano, Oscar Pettiford on bass, and Osie Johnson on drums.
+The tune is Deep Passion on which he is accompanied by Hank Jones on piano, Oscar Pettiford on bass, and Osie Johnson on drums.
 It’s from the Tricotism CD.

 And if you are looking for a comprehensive discography of Lucky’s recordings, you can’t do better than the one that Noal Cohen has compiled.